Why Most Small Business Brands Look Cheap (And How to Fix It)

 How to Fix It

-use fewer elements
+use less design elements

 The Rise of Human-Centered Branding in 2026